 But Grievous wasn’t always a cyborg.
 He was once a valiant Kaleesh warrior from the planet Kalee.
 Losing his best friend and lover led him to depression and anger.
 When his planet was attacked by the Jedi, he allowed himself to be recruited by Darth Sidious and Count Dooku to gain the revenge he wanted.

 However, Count Dooku planted a bomb in his ship, almost destroying him.
-The Sith then transformed him into a killing machine with nothing left of the Kaleesh warrior but his brain, heart, and a few organs.
+The Sith then transformed him into an unbeaten machine with nothing left of the Kaleesh warrior but his brain, heart, and a few organs.

 Grievous then rose to become the powerful leader of the clone army.
 His fighting style is truly something impressive, as he uses lightsabers in a whirling motion like propellers.